 - Quinoa salad with chicken and veggies

 - Pesto soup

 For the table setting for this Spiced Lamb Meatball appetizer, use some small plates, fork picks, and cocktail napkins.
 These spiced lamb meatballs pair well with an Italian red wine like a chianti.
 This appetizer recipe is a great addition to your New Year’s party table, or any holiday event!

-Thank you for all your support during 2018.
-Let’s create a positive and successful 2019.
+Thank you for all your support during this past year!
+Let’s create a positive and successful year ahead.
 Happy New Year!